 A witness contacted Florida Highway Patrol after following a driver going 35 mph in a 65 mph zone.
 The witness stated that the Driver had trouble maintaining a single lane and ran over two raised curbs.
 The witness believed that the Driver may be intoxicated, and feared for the safety of others.

-An Officer made contact with the Driver who admitted he had 4 glasses of wine and may be under the influence.
-The Driver failed roadside testing and submitted to a Breathalyzer Test.
-The Driver blew an alcohol level of .143 and .145.
-Florida Highway Patrol charged the Driver withDUI and the Department of Motor Vehicles suspended his driver’s license.
+An Officer made contact with the Driver, who admitted he had 4 glasses of wine and may be under the influence.
+The Driver failed roadside testing, and submitted to a Breathalyzer Test.
+The Driver blew a blood alcohol level of .143% and .145%.
+Florida Highway Patrol charged the Driver with DUI and the Department of Motor Vehicles suspended his driver’s license.

 In order for a law enforcement officer to pull a motorist over, he needs to have probable cause to do so.
 The officer must have facts or circumstances that lead him to believe that the motorist was committing a crime.

 If an officer has pulled you over for a legitimate reason, such as a broken taillight, he must have probable cause to search your vehicle.
 If the officer sees a beer bottle on the floor of the car and smells alcohol, that is probable cause.
 However, if the officer searches your car because you look like you are a drinker, but there is no other reason compelling him to do so, that is not probable cause.

 During a search, if law enforcement finds illegal substances in your vehicle, you can be charged with that as well.
 You may have been pulled over for a burned out headlight, but if the officer finds cannabis in your car, you will be charged with possession of a controlled substance.